-"I am five years old.
+"I am six years old.
 I like to play with new toys.
-I am pretty good at eating, and helping Daddy.
+I am pretty good at eating and helping Daddy.
 I like to go to the Discovery Park of America."

-“I am three years old.
+"I am four years old.
 I like racing, wresting, toy guns, and sports.
 I like to play rough and go with daddy on all his errands.
-I don’t like vegetables.”
+I don’t like vegetables."

 “Michael has a teachable spirit.
 He acknowledges that he does not have all the answers and has proven himself willing to listen to and act on godly advice from experienced men.
 He is a man of great integrity and follows through on his commitments.
 I believe he would be a return on your investment in world evangelism.”